GOTO-OBS/gotorb/README.md

 This file can be downloaded from [https://files.warwick.ac.uk/tkillestein/browse/gotorb_validation_data ](https://files.warwick.ac.uk/tkillestein/browse/gotorb_validation_data).
-Alternatively, run `download_valdata.sh` from the package base directory to automatically download the required data
+Alternatively, run `download_valdata.sh` from the package base directory to automatically download the required data.
+Don't forget to `chmod u+x` first!

 To extract the data components from the `hickle` within Python, use the below command.
 ```